List of awards and nominations received by Kareena Kapoor Khan

-Kareena Kapoor Khan (born 21 September 1980) is an Indian actress who appears in Bollywood films.
-She has received numerous awards and nominations for Best Actress or Best Supporting Actress.
+Kareena Kapoor Khan is an Indian actress who appears predominantly in Hindi films.
+Kapoor is the recipient of many industry awards and nominations.
+She has received the Best Female Debut at the 46th Filmfare Awards for her performance in the J. P. Dutta's 2000 romantic drama film Refugee.
+She received three Best Debut awards at the Bollywood Movie, International Indian Film Academy Awards and Sansui ceremonies and the Lux Face of the Year award at the Zee Cine Awards respectively.

-For her acting debut in J. P. Dutta's 2000 film Refugee, Kapoor received the Best Female Debut award at the 46th Filmfare Awards.
-In addition to her Filmfare Award, she received three additional Best Debut awards – at the Bollywood Movie, International Indian Film Academy Awards (IIFA) and Sansui ceremonies – and the Lux Face of the Year award at the Zee Cine Awards.
-The following year, Kapoor featured in the critically acclaimed drama Asoka (for which she received a nomination for the Filmfare Award for Best Actress) and appeared as a supporting actress in Karan Johar’s family drama Kabhi Khushi Kabhie Gham... with Shah Rukh Khan, Kajol, Amitabh Bachchan, Hrithik Roshan and Jaya Bachchan (one of the biggest commercial successes to date of that time), which earned her a nomination for the Filmfare Award for Best Supporting Actress.
+The following year, she featured in the critically acclaimed drama Asoka for which she received a nomination for the Filmfare Award for Best Actress and appeared in a supporting role of Karan Johar's family drama Kabhi Khushi Kabhie Gham with Shah Rukh Khan, Kajol, Amitabh Bachchan, Hrithik Roshan and Jaya Bachchan (one of the biggest commercial successes to date of that time), which earned her a nomination for the Filmfare Award for Best Supporting Actress.

-After negative reviews for a series of roles and being branded for “over-acting”, Kapoor was noted for her performance in Sudhir Mishra's Chameli (2004).
+After negative reviews for a series of roles, Kapoor was noted for her performance in Sudhir Mishra's Chameli (2004).
 Her portrayal of a sex worker in the film won her jury recognition at several award ceremonies, including Stardust and Filmfare.
 After Chameli, Kapoor featured in the critically acclaimed Dev (2004) and Omkara (2006), both of which earned her multiple nominations at various award ceremonies.
 In 2007, she received high critical acclaim and several awards for her performance in the romantic comedy Jab We Met, including her first Filmfare Award for Best Actress.
 In 2009, she again received high critical acclaim for her performances in the terrorism thriller Kurbaan (2009) and the Aamir Khan-starrer and Rajkumar Hirani-directed 3 Idiots (2009).
-For her work in both the films, Khan won the Screen Award for Best Actress (Popular Choice) and received an IIFA Award for Best Actress for her performance in 3 Idiots.
+For her work in both the films, Kapoor won the Screen Award for Best Actress (Popular Choice) and IIFA Award for Best Actress for her performance in 3 Idiots.
 In 2011, she received the Filmfare Award for Best Supporting Actress for her performance in the family drama We Are Family (2010).
+She also won her first ever Filmfare OTT Award for best Actress for her performance in the movie Jaane Jaan (2023).

-The actress has also been recognized at major Indian film and fashion award functions, including a Zee Cine Award Queen of Hearts in 2002 and an IIFA Award for Style Diva of the Year in 2004.
+Khan has also been recognized at major Indian film and fashion award functions, including a Zee Cine Award Queen of Hearts in 2002 and an IIFA Award for Style Diva of the Year in 2004.
 That year she was also recognized for Celebrity Style (Female) at the Bollywood Fashion Awards, and two years later received the Most Glamorous Actress of the Year award at the Tuscan Verve Zoom Glam Awards.
 In 2009, Kapoor was among five actresses nominated for Star of the Decade – Female at the 10th annual IIFA Awards.
-Khan has also received achievement awards from a number of organizations; in 2009 she received Rotary International's Vocational Excellence Award for her film achievements at a young age, and the India Today Woman Award for her contributions to art and cinema.
+Kapoor has also received achievement awards from a number of organizations; in 2009 she received Rotary International's Vocational Excellence Award for her film achievements at an early age, and the India Today Woman Award for her contributions to art and cinema.